 - Essential oils (eucalyptol, menthol, methyl salicylate, thymol)

 Drink water with fluoride.
-That’s the kind that comes from your tap.
+That’s the water that comes from your tap.
 Bottled water may not have enough.

 To protect your teeth and gums: